Find out the streets where the most crime was reported in Hartlepool in August

 Official crime statistics for August across Hartlepool have been released.

-The Cleveland Police statistics for August have been released by the Home Office on its www.police.uk website.
+The Cleveland Police statistics for the town covering August have been released by the Home Office on its www.police.uk website.
 July’s figures are available here.

 Twenty-nine incidents included 18 shoplifting offences and two anti-social behaviour reports.